Proxying in 2026: The Geeky Domain Guide to Playing Smart

 Imagine walking onto a car lot, handing the dealer $80,000 in cash, and driving off in a sports car you've never even sat in.
 That is exactly what you are doing when you buy a $100 single on the secondary market based solely on an EDHREC page recommendation.

 Magic is a game of complex, unforeseen interactions.
-A card that looks like an absolute bomb on paper might turn out to be clunky, too slow, or actively detrimental to your specific deck’s engine once you actually play it.
-If you buy the real card first and it flops, you just lost money.
-If you try to sell it back to a store, you'll only get 60% of the value in store credit.
+A card that looks like an absolute bomb on paper might turn out to be clunky, too slow, or actively detrimental to your specific deck's engine once you actually play it.
+If you buy the real card first and it flops, you just lost money — and selling it back to a store typically returns only a fraction of its market value in store credit.

 The 3-Game Proxy Rule